 Because of the time constraints imposed by 11.5 days of operational time set aside for contingencies (e.g., typhoon evacuation), coring at Site C0011 (Hole C0011B) began at 340 m CSF rather than the mudline (Fig. F8).
 For the most part, core recovery was modest to poor.
 We identified five lithologic units in Hole C0011B (Fig. F9).
-Because Unit I was not cored, its inferred character is based on LWD data and analogy with the upper part of the Shikoku Basin at several other drilling sites (ODP Sites 808, 1173, 1174, and 1177).
+Because Unit I was not cored, its character is inferred based on LWD data and analogy with the upper part of the Shikoku Basin at several other drilling sites (ODP Sites 808, 1173, 1174, and 1177).
 The dominant lithology of the upper Shikoku Basin facies is hemipelagic mud (silty clay to clayey silt) with thin interbeds of volcanic ash.
-Discrimination among all of the other lithologic units was based on a combination of visual core description (VCD), smear slide petrography, bulk powder X-ray diffraction (XRD), and X-ray fluorescence (XRF).
+Discrimination among all of the other lithologic units was based on a combination of visual core description (VCD), smear slide petrography, bulk powder Xray diffraction (XRD), and X-ray fluorescence (XRF).

-Lithologic Unit II is late Miocene (>7.07 to ~9.0 Ma) in age and extends from 340.0 to 479.06 m CSF.
-Because of its unique combination of detrital composition and age, we have designated this unit as the middle Shikoku Basin facies.
-This unit is divided into two subunits (Fig. F8).
-Subunit IIA (340.0-377.61 m CSF) consists of moderately lithified bioturbated silty claystone with interbeds of tuffaceous sandstone, whereas Subunit IIB (377.61-479.06 m CSF) contains bioturbated silty claystone, volcaniclastic sandstone, and dark gray siltstone without appreciable bioturbation.
-The distinction between tuffaceous and volcaniclastic sandstone is based on the abundance of volcanic glass shards (Fig. F10).
-Subunit IIB also contains a chaotic interval of intermixed volcaniclastic sandstone and bioturbated silty claystone (mass transport deposit).
+Lithologic Unit II is late Miocene (~7.6 to 9.1 Ma) in age and extends from 340.0 to 479.06 m CSF.
+Because of its unique combination of detrital composition and age, we have designated this unit as the middle Shikoku Basin facies (Fig. F8).
+The upper part (340-377 m CSF) consists of moderately lithified bioturbated silty claystone with interbeds of tuffaceous sandstone, whereas the lower part (377-479 m CSF) contains bioturbated silty claystone, volcaniclastic sandstone, and dark gray siltstone without appreciable bioturbation.
+The distinction between tuffaceous and volcaniclastic sandstone is based on the abundance of pumice and volcanic glass shards (Fig. F10).
+Unit II also contains a chaotic interval of intermixed volcaniclastic sandstone and bioturbated silty claystone (mass transport deposit).
 Bulk powder XRD data show scattering within Unit II as a function of grain size; sandy specimens are enriched in feldspar, whereas hemipelagic mudstones contain higher percentages of total clay minerals (Fig. F11).
-Bulk powder XRF data show an intriguing gradient of Al2O3 within Subunit IIA and an abrupt shift to higher Al2O3 below the subunit boundary (Fig. F12).
+Bulk powder XRF data show an intriguing gradient of Al2O3 and an abrupt shift to higher Al2O3 below 377 m CSF (Fig. F12).
 This shift in bulk geochemistry may have been caused by a change in the clay-mineral assemblage.
 Judging from smear slide petrography, we suggest that the volcanic-rich sands were derived from an active volcanic arc as a mixture of primary eruptive products and reworking of pyroclastic and sedimentary deposits.
-The closest volcanic source was probably located along the northeast margin of the Shikoku Basin (Izu-Bonin arc), but shore-based analyses of the volcaniclastic grains will be needed to pinpoint the detrital provenance.
-Channellike sand-body geometry is evident in both LWD data (Fig. F7) and seismic character, and transport/deposition probably occurred in the distal part of a submarine fan.
+The closest volcanic source at the time was probably located along the northeast margin of the Shikoku Basin (Izu-Bonin arc), but shorebased analyses of the volcaniclastic grains will be needed to pinpoint the detrital provenance.
+Channellike sand-body geometry is evident in both LWD data (Fig. F7) and seismic character, and transport/ deposition probably occurred in the distal part of a submarine channel system.

-Lithologic Unit III is middle-late Miocene (~9.0 to ~12.0 Ma) in age and extends from 479.06 to 673.98 m CSF.
+Lithologic Unit III is middle-late Miocene (~9.1 to ~12.2 Ma) in age and extends from 479.06 to 673.98 m CSF.
 The dominant lithology is bioturbated silty claystone, typical of the hemipelagic deposits in the Shikoku Basin.
 Secondary lithologies include sporadic dark gray silty claystone, lime mudstone, and very thin beds of ochre-colored calcareous claystone.
 The unit's boundaries are defined at the top by a thin bed of cemented terrigenous sandstone and at the bottom by the appearance of dark gray clayey siltstone (mud turbidites).
-The most interesting aspect of this unit is a change in the rate of hemipelagic sedimentation at ~11 Ma (Fig. F13), which is also evident from both biostratigraphic and paleomagnetic data uncorrected for compaction (see "Biostratigraphy" and "Paleomagnetism").
+The most interesting aspect of this unit is a change in the rate of hemipelagic sedimentation at ~11 Ma (Fig. F13), which is evident from both biostratigraphic and paleomagnetic data uncorrected for compaction (see "Biostratigraphy" and "Paleomagnetism").
 Bulk powder XRD and XRF data show monotonous compositions within Unit III, punctuated by scattered layers of carbonate-rich mudstone (Figs. F11, F12).